andrew-s28/ooi-profiler-nitrate-retriever/README.md

 The only stations currently implemented are the [Oregon Inshore Surface Piercing Profiler (CE01ISSP)](https://oceanobservatories.org/site/ce01issp/) and the [Oregon Shelf Surface Piercing Profiler Mooring (CE02SHSP)](https://oceanobservatories.org/site/ce02shsp/).
 This script accesses the [NUTNRJ dataset](https://oceanobservatories.org/instrument-series/nutnrj/), which includes *in situ* nitrate concentration data as well as typical oceanographic data (e.g., salinity, temperature, and density).
 Both a binned dataset and the raw data without any modification are saved to the local machine.

-> :warning: **The QC and binning processes are resource intensive**: The QC process requires running a least squares regression on every observation, of which there can be hundreds of thousands.
-The binning process requires using the groupby operation, [which is expensive in xarray](https://docs.xarray.dev/en/v2023.06.0/user-guide/dask.html#optimization-tips).
-Several speedups have been implemented (namely, using [joblib](https://joblib.readthedocs.io/en/stable/) to parallelize the regression and [flox](https://flox.readthedocs.io/en/latest/) to speed up the grouping), but the code can still take over an hour to finish if downloading all available data onto a typical consumer machine.
+> :warning: **The binning process is resource intensive**: The binning process requires using the groupby operation, [which is expensive in xarray](https://docs.xarray.dev/en/v2023.06.0/user-guide/dask.html#optimization-tips).
+Optimization using [flox](https://flox.readthedocs.io/en/latest/) to speed up the groupby has been implemented, but the code can still take ten to twenty minutes to finish if downloading all available data onto a typical consumer machine.

 Only a site name is required.
 The only currently implemented sites are [CE01ISSP](https://oceanobservatories.org/site/ce01issp/) and [CE02SHSP](https://oceanobservatories.org/site/ce02shsp/).
 Separate sites by a space to get data from more than one:
 ```